UF VETS Disaster Response

 Our disaster response team works in coordination with the State Agricultural Response Team (SART).
 Where veterinary care is needed because community resources are overwhelmed (as in cases of natural disasters, hoarding cases, etc.), the UF VETS team can be requested by first reaching out to county emergency management offices.
 Requests can then be made to SART and with an approved mission, the UF VETS team is able to deploy.
 The UF VETS team does not self-deploy.
 Careful coordination with our partners ensures that needs are met in the most efficient and effective manner to provide the best aid to animals in communities of need.

 Disaster Response Capabilities

-The UF VETS team can provide assistance within the state and out of state in several different capacities.
-Each configuration differs in size and in cost of deployment.
+The UF VETS team can provide assistance within the state and out of state in several different configurations.
 The team can also be requested through EMAC (Emergency Management Assistance Compact) to another state during a major disaster.